afoh7/NFT-Backed-Lending-Contract-V1/NFT-Baked-lending-Contract-V1/README.md

    - Users can deposit NFTs into the contract as collateral or withdraw them after loan repayment.

 ### 2. **Loan Creation**
-   - A lender can create a loan by offering an NFT as collateral and specifying the loan amount, interest rate, and loan term (expiry).
+   - A lender can create a loan by offering an NFT as collateral and specifying the loan amount, interest rate, and loan term.

 ### 3. **Loan Borrowing**
    - Borrowers can borrow NFTs by accepting the loan terms.
 The loan is backed by a specified amount of collateral in the form of NFTs.